paulzfm/ll1pg/README.md

 # LL1-Parser-Gen

-A LL(1) Parser Generator.
-This tool automatically generate a parser class written in Java that satisfies the context-free grammar (CFG) written as a specification file.
+LL(1) Parser Generator that automatically generate a parser class written in Java which satisfies the context-free grammar (CFG) written as a specification file.
 The parse engine is based on LL(1) parsing technique, from top to bottom.

-This tool will become a part of the decaf project for the undergraduate course Principles of Compilation, Tsinghua University.
+LL1-Parser-Gen will become a part of the decaf project for the undergraduate course Principles of Compilation, Tsinghua University.

 ### Build